JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Adds new parameters `level` and `stars` to the `hammer` command which allows overriding the creature level.
 	- Adds a new parameter `text` to the `hammer` command which allows setting the sign text.
 	- Adds a new command `hammer_command` that allows executing console commands.
+	- Adds a new command `hammer_mirror` to mirror the selection.
 	- Adds new commands `hammer_scale_x`, `hammer_scale_y` and `hammer_scale_z` to scale up/down a single axis.
 	- Changes the `hammer_scale` command to scale up/down instead of setting the scale directly.
 	- Fixes the setting `copy_state` not working.